nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 * `edit 1 tk/buy birthday cace` Edits the task to `buy birthday cake`.

+### Overview of money owed

+Displayed above the list of contacts are:
+* Sum of total money owed to all contacts.
+* Count of the associated contacts.

+Values will be automatically updated whenever there is a change in `Money` from any contact.

 ### Locating persons by name, tag or if they owe you money: `find`

 Finds persons whose names contain any of the given keywords.